Hoarding is a job, not a hobby

 “The key idea here is that coding agents mean we only ever need to figure out a useful trick once.”

 That annoying little snippet you wrote two years ago to parse some weird in-house format, or to talk to that one internal API that has the worst docs in the company - it’s worth more now than it used to be.
-Not because you will read it again, you probably won’t.
-But because you can hand it to an agent and say: do it like this.
+Not because you will read it again but because you can hand it to an agent and say: do it like this.
 The agent doesn’t need to invent anything, it just needs to recombine.
-Recombination beats generation, and the hoard is what you recombine from.
+Recombination beats generation and your collection of notes, the hoard, is what you recombine from.

-It looks a bit different when you are not a single hacker with a pile of HTML tools, but an engineer inside a regulated company with thousands of other engineers, decades of legacy, and a controls regime sitting on top of all of it.
+It looks a bit different when you are an engineer inside a company with thousands of other engineers, decades of legacy, and a complicated release pipeline.

 First, it changes what counts as a good hoard item.

-This is just the trusted code idea showing up again.
+This is just the proven code idea showing up again.
 A hoard of clever-but-untested examples is worth less than a smaller hoard of examples that already earned trust.
-In regulated environments the second kind is what you want to feed to an agent, because it quietly carries “and this is the version that survived contact with the controls.”
-That is a lot of context to hand the model for free.
+In regulated environments the second kind is what you want to feed to an agent, because it spells out the pattern that survived contact with reality.
+These notes are gold dust for the agent’s context window.

 Second, it changes who the hoard belongs to.

-A personal hoard is great for personal work, sure.
-But it doesn’t really scale to a place where the same internal integration gets done by twenty different teams across five different business units, and at least three of them are doing it slightly wrong.
+A personal hoard doesn’t really scale to a place where the same internal integration gets done by twenty different teams across five different business units (and at least three of them are doing it slightly wrong).
 In that world the useful hoard is the team hoard.
-Or the org hoard.
 Approved integration patterns.
 Evidence templates.
 Hard-earned test setups that have been paid for in weeks of struggle.
-Short write-ups of the form “this is how we got X through change control, and here are the snippets that made it past each gate.”

-Point is, in an actually effective agent-native org, curating the hoard is a real job.
+In an effective agent-native org, curating the hoard is a real job.
 Not a side hobby for whoever feels like it.
-Someone has to own it, someone has to keep it honest.
-The orgs that figure this out early get a compounding advantage.
-The ones that don’t end up with a pile of plausible snippets and no real idea which ones to trust.
+Someone has to own it, keep it honest.
+The value of a well-curated hoard compounds.
+It prevents ending up with a pile of plausible PRs and no real idea which ones to trust.

 Third, it changes what counts as legacy.

-Legacy is usually framed as a problem.
+Legacy code is usually considered a problem.
 Hoarding flips that.
-Legacy knowledge stops being the thing that quietly retires with someone, and starts being an asset you can externalise into something an agent can actually use.
+Legacy knowledge stops being the “thing in the walls” and starts being an asset you can feed to your agents.
 That is a real shift.
-The grizzled engineer who knows how the boundary actually works is not being replaced by the agent.
-They’re the person who makes the agent useful in that part of the system.
-The agent is the new junior.
-The grizzled engineer is the senior who knows where the bodies are buried and can point at them on demand.
+The engineer who knows where all the bodies are buried is not being replaced by the agent.
+They’re the person who makes the agent effective in that part of the system.

-So the practical move here is small and a bit boring really.
-Start collecting.
+So start collecting.
 Not just code.
 Patterns.
 Approved examples.
 Evidence templates.
 Short retro notes on how a tricky change actually got through.
 Anything that captures “this worked and survived.”
 Put it somewhere an agent can read it.

 In personal hoards the slogan is “things you know how to do.”